 The current federal Gas Tax Fund (GTF) was confirmed as part of the federal Budget 2014, and will run from 2014 to 2024.

 As part of the New Building Canada Plan, the renewed federal GTF provides predictable, long-term, stable funding for Canadian municipalities to help them build and revitalize their local public infrastructure while creating jobs and long term prosperity.
-Under the GTF, Alberta will receive $473.5 million in 2019-20, for a total of $1.56 billion since 2014-15.
-The 2019 funding includes a one-time payment of $229.5 million from the federal government to Alberta as additional funding for municipal infrastructure needs.
+Under the GTF, Alberta will receive $244 million in 2020-21, for a total of $1.8 billion since 2014-15.

 GTF funding is provided to provinces and territories from the federal government which in turn flow this funding to municipalities.
 Municipalities can pool and bank this funding, providing significant financial flexibility.